kevinolega/callcentertrainingtips/_posts/2014-03-19-why-you-should-say-challenge-accepted.md

 comments: true
 categories: [Lessons]
 ---
-<blockquote>Today is your lucky day.
+> Today is your lucky day.
 I'm gonna teach you how to live.
-Barney Stinson</blockquote>
+Barney Stinson

 The proper response to any difficulty is challenge accepted.